teamforage/forage-ios-sdk/README.md

 # ForageSDK

 The ForageSDK is a Swift library for securely processing EBT payments.
-You can use the library to add all of the essential EBT checkout operations to your iOS app:
+You can use the library to add all of the following EBT checkout operations to your iOS app:

 - Store tokenized EBT card numbers for future use
 - Check the balance of an EBT card